Cologne Dome

 The central railway station characterized by modern arched roof structure made of steel and glass.

-This image features gargoyles on the exterior of the Cologne Cathedral
+This image features gargoyles on the exterior of the Cologne Cathedral.
+The construction began in 1248 and was completed in 1880.

 This is the Agilolphus Altarpiece, a magnificent Antwerp carved altar created around 1520 and located inside Cologne Cathedral